Thursday, 22 November 2012

 Dunbar House at Watson's Bay - A little piece of magic.

-As we packed our bags for our holiday in Sydney, I received a call from my Mum.
+As I packed my bag for my holiday in Sydney, I received a call from my Mum.
 "You have to go to Watson's Bay.
 When you get there turn right, not left.
 Go to the big mansion and eat there..."

 I thought, yeah Mum.
 Thanks.

-So there we were.
+So there I was.
 Sitting on a ferry on our way to Watson's Bay after an overload of recommendations from our Facebook friends.
 Everyone said Watson's Bay was a must.

 The perfect setting

-Standing on the dock after disembarking we looked around.
-To our left; Doyle's restaurant.
+Standing on the dock after disembarking I looked around.
+To my left; Doyle's restaurant.
 A quaint little place on the water.
 Everybody had recommended it on Facebook.
 Doyle's had a reputation...

-Now as you know, we love dining in restaurants and can't resist checking out those with a reputation for ourselves, but we were intrigued by this house that no one seemed to be heading for.
+Now as you know, I love dining in restaurants and can't resist checking out those with a reputation for myself, but I was intrigued by this house that no one seemed to be heading for.

-Our menus were placed on the table and it began...
+My menus was placed on the table and it began...

-I was a little disappointed that we were about an hour too late to experience the Devonshire Tea.
+I was a little disappointed that I was about an hour too late to experience the Devonshire Tea.
 I'd been looking forward to some tea and scones since my mum had mentioned it.

-We started with a glass of wine each.
+I started with a glass of wine each.
 Catalina Sounds.
 Delicious.
-Then decided we were in need of a bottle.
+Then decided I was in need of the bottle.

-To begin our lunch we ordered tempura zucchini flowers.
-We were given lovely little tea plates to eat from.
+To begin my lunch I ordered tempura zucchini flowers.
+I was given lovely little tea plates to eat from.
 The plates did not match but went together so well.
 It was the perfect set up for a tea house.
-Everything we have always imagined our dessert house will be.
+Everything I have always imagined my dessert house will be.
 The zucchini flowers had been stuffed with fetta and green olives and placed on a tomato based sauce.
 I have never had anything like it.
 Put a little salt on them and I was in zucchini flower heaven.

 Tempura Zucchini Flowers.

-Next, we chose the bruschetta and a charcuterie plate.
+Next, I chose the bruschetta and a charcuterie plate.
 The bruschetta looked beautiful.
 It had been made with heirloom tomatoes of all colors and looked like they were sourced locally.
 It was served with buffalo mozzarella and drizzled with aged balsamic vinegar.
 Everything seemed so fresh and colorful.
-The meats were placed elegantly on a wooden board, with a side of hummus and a herb salad and we were given more gorgeous tea plates.
+The meats were placed elegantly on a wooden board, with a side of hummus and a herb salad and I was given more gorgeous tea plates.

 Bruschetta with heirloom tomatoes and buffalo mozzarella.